 For reference, you can download this exploit code from here.

 The solution to this is very simple.
-Follow these steps in making a strong CAPTCHA functionality:
+Follow these steps to ensure a strong CAPTCHA functionality:

 You can download this secure CAPTCHA code from here.